-The qualitative pattern of MOPr distribution we observed in the forebrain of both CON and GF rats is consistent with multiple autoradiographic rodent binding studies in the literature (Charbogne et al., 2017; Georgiou et al., 2015, 2016; Kliewer et al., 2019; Kornblum et al., 1987; van den Berg et al., 1999).
+The qualitative pattern of MOPr distribution we observed in the forebrain of both CON and GF rats is consistent with multiple autoradiographic rodent binding studies in the literature (Charbogne et al., 2017; Georgiou et al., 2015, 2016; Kliewer et al., 2019; Van den Berg et al., 1999).
 MOPrs are present in the brain at birth and are subject to developmental plasticity thereafter (Kent et al., 1981).
-Interestingly, we detected a distinct pattern of ontogenic development of MOPr in the forebrain with all cortical regions and olfactory nuclei, showing a profound increase of MOPr levels from PND 8 to PND22 which was maintained through to adulthood (PND 150), and the nucleus accumbens core, Septum, Tubercle and caudate putamen showing no ontogenic variation across the three developmental ages.
-A similar
+Interestingly, we detected a distinct pattern of ontogenic development of MOPr in the forebrain with all cortical regions and olfactory nuclei, showing a profound increase of MOPr levels from PND 8 to PND22 which was maintained through to adulthood (PND 150); and the nucleus accumbens core, Septum, Tubercle and caudate putamen showing no ontogenic variation across the 3 developmental ages.
+A similar pattern in MOPr ontogenic variation has also been detected in the forebrain of a different rat strain (Sprague-Dawley) by homogenate binding assay; after declining during the first few days after birth, MOPr binding underwent a subsequent rapid increase which peaked at PND21 and maintained high into adulthood (Spain et al., 1985).